 - Sklep Żabka (Pardałówka 8) – After scouring the city on Easter Sunday and Monday for an open supermarket or corner store, only found this tiny Żabka shop open on the Monday, which does have some supplies and doing a roaring trade, of course.
 Considering it is the only place open for a few groceries, the prices are pretty reasonable.
 So, if you find yourself in Zakopane over a public holiday weekend, then this may be your only option.

 - Tesco (ul.
 Chramcówki 30) – Yes, there’s a small Tesco here (British supermarket chain).
 Just down the road five minutes from the apartment, which has everything you need including freshly baked bread and pastries, why not indulge?

 - Biedronka (Aleja 3 Maja 9) – The Biedronka chain is Poland’s answer to the Aldi chains and excellent for cheaper groceries than other chains.
 You won’t pick up your usual brands but I love wondering the shelves for many unusual delicious things to eat (I’m sad like that!).

 - Roma (Strążyska 39) – This is a great little coffee shop at the start of the Tatrzański National Park walking trails.
-Great ambience, staff, and stop-off after your walk for a coffee, tea, savouries or cakes at reasonable prices considering the proximity to the National Park.
+Great ambience, staff, and stop-off after your walk for a coffee, tea, savouries or cakes, at reasonable prices considering the proximity to the National Park.

 Zakopane to Kraków

-On this trip is seems hillier in comparison to much flatter farmland scenery on the train trip, which only became hilly on the last hour of the trip – both trips are still very pretty.
+On this trip is seems hillier in comparison to much flatter farmland scenery on the train trip, which really only became hilly on the last hour of the trip – both trips are still very pretty.